Skip to main content

 Lebanon

-Lebanon is facing a humanitarian crisis driven by socioeconomic issues and periods of mounting insecurity in the south of the country, at the border with Israel.
-The country also hosts high numbers of Syrian refugees requiring assistance.
+Lebanon is facing a humanitarian crisis whose drivers include socioeconomic issues and worsening insecurity caused by the escalation of clashes between Hezbollah and Israel.
+The country also hosts high numbers of Syrian refugees who require assistance.

-Lebanon is facing a humanitarian crisis driven by socioeconomic issues and periods of mounting insecurity in the south of the country, at the border with Israel.
-The country also hosts high numbers of Syrian refugees requiring assistance.
+Lebanon is facing a humanitarian crisis whose drivers include socioeconomic issues and worsening insecurity caused by the escalation of clashes between Hezbollah and Israel.
+The country also hosts high numbers of Syrian refugees who require assistance.

 Latest updates on country situation